 Early Life and Education

-William Albert Ackman was born on May 11, 1966, in Chappaqua, New York.
-He graduated from Horace Greeley High School in 1985.
-Ackman received a Bachelor of Arts degree magna cum laude in social studies from Harvard College in 1988 and earned a Master of Business Administration degree from Harvard Business School in 1992.
+William Ackman was born on May 11, 1966, in Chappaqua, New York.
+He grew up in an affluent family; his father was the chairman of a real estate financing firm.
+Ackman graduated from Horace Greeley High School in 1985.
+He then attended Harvard University, where he earned a Bachelor of Arts degree magna cum laude in social studies in 1988.
+His thesis explored the experiences of Jewish and Asian American students in Harvard admissions.
+In 1992, Ackman received a Master of Business Administration degree from Harvard Business School.

 Rise to Success